irimia/tbw/README.md

 ### 0.6 (dev51)
 - **Payments** done via cron **at designated time**, regardless of the status of the delegate (in/out of forging)
 - Migration script from `core2_tbw` installation.
 This will clean install latest TBW `dev51` version and safely transfer your current config and database.
-Need help

 ### 0.5 (dev51)
 - `Solar` network alongside other networks (no different branch) - for example `ark` delegates can update their local install worry free.